S12cybersecurity/S12URootkit/README.md

 [ ! ] **Before execute commands to hide some values, if in this victim machine never is executed this binary execute first the UserModeR00tkit.exe without arguments of the command**

-[ ! ] **In some machines the process hide feature only work after restart the machine once the base EXE are executed without arguments**

 # Hide Files & Directories Video

 https://youtu.be/CJ7oBdPjSvQ

 # Hide Process Video

+[ ! ] **In the video only one process can be hided, this was for a bug, now is fixed and you can hide all you want!**

 https://youtu.be/6yCC_IIjWTI